 Step 1: Fall of the Junior year: The student must be nominated by his/her high school.
 This is typically handled by the school Guidance office.
 Interested students should speak with their Guidance counselor or science and math teachers to indicate interest.
 Each school is allowed a specific number of nominees based on the school’s population.
 If the high school’s junior class contains at most 325 students, only one student may be nominated for each Governor’s School program.
 If the high school’s junior class has between 326 and 650 students, two students may be nominated for each Governor’s School program.
 Three students may be nominated only if the junior class comprises more than 650 students.

-Step 2: Mid-December to mid-January: The applications of nominees are submitted to the NJ Governor’s School in the Sciences.
+Step 2: Mid-November to mid-January: The applications of nominees are submitted to the NJ Governor’s School in the Sciences.

 Step 3: Mid-January to the end of March: Applications of candidates are reviewed by the Governor’s School in the Sciences using criteria including grades, number and level of science/math courses, demonstrated interest in science, and teacher recommendations.
-Final selections are based on these criterion with students representing each NJ county.
+Final selections are based on these criterion with students from all over New Jersey.
 The number of scholars each year is determined by available facilities as well as the amount of funding.
 Candidates are notified of final decisions by email in early April.

-Some general rules to follow when filling in the NJGSS application:
+Some general rules to follow when filling in the NJGSS application (please see the Application for more detailed information):

 - Print your name, email address and school name clearly.

-- Complete and submit the online Student Application Information form.
+- Complete and submit the Online Student Application Information Form, as per the instructions provided on the Application Cover Sheet.

 - After submitting the form, you will receive a confirmation email.
-Print ALL the information and ATTACH it to page 1 of your application.
+Print ALL the applicant data that you entered and ATTACH it to the Application Cover Sheet.

-- Important Note: Application packets received MISSING the PRINTED online Student Application Information form will NOT be processed.
+- Important Note: Application packets received that have NOT completed the Online Student Application Information Form, or missing the PRINTED applicant data from the online form will be deemed incomplete and will NOT be considered.

 - Awards and Activities: